utcompling/sastut/README.md

-### emokids
+### SAS Tutorial

 ## What is it?

-This is a shell repository for code to create classifiers for polarity classification for tweets.
-The instructions may be found in [the description of homework five](https://github.com/utcompling/applied-nlp/wiki/Homework5) for the [@appliednlp](http://twitter.com/appliednlp) course.
+This is a repository for demo code for [Jason Baldridge](http://www.jasonbaldridge.com)'s [Practical Sentiment Analysis Tutorial](http://sentimentsymposium.com/workshops.html) for the [Sentiment Analysis Symposium](http://sentimentsymposium.com) on March 5, 2014.

-This was @jasonbaldridge's private repository while getting the homework ready.
-The shell repository for the students to start with is the [gpp](https://github.com/utcompling/gpp) (Genuine People Personalities) repository.
-If you want to give the homework a try, you can start with that, and then compare your results to those given below.
+NOTE: this is currently under construction!
+The notes below will be updated over the next two days.

-## Why is it?
+## Context

-Some people [have it in for computational linguists](http://xkcd.com/114/), so we gotta fight back and start categorizing all those sentimental, emotion-laden wimps out there, with all their [#firstworldproblems](https://twitter.com/search?q=%23firstworldproblems&src=tyah).
-Let the machine learning commence!
+This demo code was pulled out multiple sources, but primarily from the solutions key to a homework for creating classifiers for polarity classification for tweets.
+The original instructions may be found in [the description of homework five](https://github.com/utcompling/applied-nlp/wiki/Homework5) for the [@appliednlp](http://twitter.com/appliednlp) course.

 ## How well does it work?